UX research methods: key factors for product managers to consider

 Understanding the different types of user research

 Selecting the right user research method becomes easier when you understand their purpose and how they fit into the product lifecycle.
-Here, we categorize common methods to help you identify the best approach for your goals.
+It is crucial to conduct user research to ground design decisions in actual user needs rather than assumptions.
+Here, we categorize common methods, including the creation of user personas, to help you identify the best approach for your goals.

 When choosing between qualitative and quantitative research, it’s important to recognize their unique strengths.
+Gathering both qualitative and quantitative data is crucial to develop a comprehensive understanding of users' needs and behaviors.
 Both play a crucial role in creating user-centric products.

-Qualitative research focuses on understanding the "why" behind user behaviors.
+Qualitative Research focuses on understanding the “why” behind user behaviors.
 It’s descriptive, open-ended, and often involves smaller groups to uncover motivations, frustrations, and decision-making processes.
+Qualitative data is essential in understanding the motivations and attitudes behind user behavior.
 For example, while building a fitness app, conducting one-on-one interviews might reveal that users feel intimidated by advanced workout routines.
 This insight can lead to designing a beginner-friendly experience.

 On the other hand, quantitative research provides measurable data that helps validate hypotheses and scale insights across larger audiences.
+Quantitative data can provide measurable statistics that help identify issues and inform design decisions.
 Methods like surveys, A/B testing, and clickstream analytics are key here.
 Continuing with the fitness app example, a survey might show that 70% of users prefer shorter workout videos.
 This hard data helps prioritize feature development.

 Understanding how users feel versus what they actually do helps bridge the gap between perception and action.

-Attitudinal research: captures user opinions and preferences through methods like surveys and interviews.
+Attitudinal Research: captures user opinions, preferences, and user satisfaction through methods like surveys and interviews.
 For example, you might survey users about how satisfied they feel navigating your app.
 However, attitudinal research has limitations-users often say what they think you want to hear.

 Generative research: is used early in the product lifecycle to identify opportunities and define the problem space.
 Research Methods like exploratory interviews, ethnographic studies, and contextual inquiries help uncover user needs.
 For instance, before launching a ride-sharing app, observing how commuters choose transportation options might reveal gaps in route optimization.